-I am a second year math PhD student at the University of Wisconsin-Madison.
+I am a third year math PhD student at the University of Wisconsin-Madison.
 My advisor is Amos Ron.

-My research interests lie within the realm of time frequency analysis, approximation theory and representation theory.
-I am also interested in the applications of these topics to mathematical data science.
-If you are an undergraduate interested in learning about the discrete fourier transform (DFT) and how this topic relates to data science, feel free to reach out to me.
-In addition to the DFT, also feel free to email me if you're interested in frames,wavelets, and/or box splines and how these topics relate to data science.
+If you are an undergraduate interested in learning about B-splines or the Discrete Fourier Transform and how this topic related to data science, feel free to reach out to me.
+In addition, feel free to email me if you're interested in frames,wavelets, and/or box splines and how these topics relate to data science.
 I am willing to do a Directed Reading Program for any of these topics.

 Previously I organized Visit Day for the accepted math PhD students.
-If you're a prospective student or if you have questions about the program, feel free to reach out to me.
+If you're a propsective student or if you have questions about the program, feel free to reach out to me.

-Prior to being a PhD student, I was born and raised in New York City and obtained my undergraduate degree from the University of Rochester where I was advised by Alex Iosevich.
+Prior to being a PhD student, I was born and raised in New York City and obtained by undergraduate degree from the University of Rochester where I was advised by Alex Iosevich.